 Receivables and payables are stated inclusive of the amount of VAT receivable or payable.
-The net amount of VAT receivable from, or payable to, the taxation authority is included in trade and other receivables on the balance sheet.
+The net amount of VAT recoverable from, or payable to, the taxation authority is included in trade and other receivables on the consolidated statement of financial position.